 This takes us to Advanced Options available while installing Python.
 Here, select the Install for all users and Add Python to environment variables checkboxes.

-Optionally, we can select the Associate files with Python, Create shortcuts for installed applications and other advanced options.
-Make note of the python installation directory displayed in this step.
+Optionally, we can select the Associate files with Python, Create shortcuts for installed applications, and other advanced options.
+Make a note of the python installation directory displayed in this step.
 You would need it for the next step.